Saturday 27 July 2024

 in London, Gandhi sought a meeting, to no avail.

 His son, Randolph, met Gandhi.
 Later Churchill met Birla.
 But Churchill didn't count for much at that time.
-Gandhi had frustrated the two attempts by Labor governments to do something for India.
+Gandhi had frustrated the two attempts by Labour governments to do something for India.
 The third time was the charm.
 This was because Atlee (who had been part of the Simon Commission) had taken Gandhi's measure.
 He would ignore the Maha-crackpot so as to abandon India to whatever fate it might chose for itself.

 In 1935 and 1936, Gandhi sent two emissaries to meet Churchill, with olive branches, even thanking Churchill for his concerns for India’s poor.
 Churchill graciously received GD Birla, major industrialist, and Mira Behn, formerly Madeleine Slade, daughter of a British Admiral.
 But beyond nice, empty words, Churchill did not move an iota.